Bryant Labs

 One thing I found out was that the LNA needed to be temperature controlled to avoid losing the desired signal in the noise change caused by temperature swings at the LNA.
 Here in Santa Rosa, our temperature can change from the 50's in the morning to the 90's in the afternoon.
 To optimize the performance of the DEMI LNA that I'm using, I decided to use a Thermo-Electric Cooler (TEC) module and control the LNA temperature to 0 deg.
 C. Go here for details.

-For more details, see my Ionospheric Monitoring Pages
+For more details, see my Solar Monitoring Pages

 Data Collection